Bix Beiderbecke: Death

 Beiderbecke died in his apartment, No. 1G, 43–30 46th Street, in Sunnyside, Queens, New York, on August 6, 1931.
 The week had been stiflingly hot, making sleep difficult.
 Suffering from insomnia, Beiderbecke played the piano late into the evenings, to both the annoyance and the delight of his neighbors.
 On the evening of August 6, at about 9:30 pm, his rental agent, George Kraslow, heard noises coming from across the hallway.
 "His hysterical shouts brought me to his apartment on the run," Kraslow told Philip Evans in 1959, continuing:

 He pulled me in and pointed to the bed.
 His whole body was trembling violently.
 He was screaming there were two Mexicans hiding under his bed with long daggers.
 To humor him, I looked under the bed and when I rose to assure him there was no one hiding there, he staggered and fell, a dead weight, in my arms.
 I ran across the hall and called in a woman doctor, Dr. Haberski, to examine him.
 She pronounced him dead.

-Historians have disagreed over the identity of the doctor who pronounced Beiderbecke dead, with several sources stating that it was Dr. John Haberski (the husband of the woman Kraslow identified) who pronounced Beiderbecke dead in his apartment.
+Historians have disagreed over the identity of the doctor who pronounced Beiderbecke dead, with several sources stating that it was John Haberski (the husband of the woman Kraslow identified) who pronounced Beiderbecke dead in his apartment.
 (Note: Berton identifies the doctor as Dr. Haberski and (alone among Beiderbecke commentators) has Beiderbecke dying in Queens General Hospital.
 Sudhalter and Evans identify the doctor as John James Haberski, Beiderbecke's across-the-hall neighbor.
 Lion calls him Dr. John H. Haberski, while George Kraslow referred to Haberski as a woman.)
 The official cause of death, as indicated on the death certificate, was lobar pneumonia.
 Unofficially, edema of the brain, coupled with the effects of long-term alcoholism, have been cited as contributory factors.
 (Note: See Spencer, for an in-depth discussion of Beiderbecke's cause of death, informed by both medicine and history.)
 Beiderbecke's mother and brother took the train to New York and arranged for his body to be taken home to Davenport.
 He was buried there on August 11, 1931, in the family plot at Oakdale Cemetery.